kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_basics.md

 # The TimeSeries type

-The [ktk.TimeSeries](api/ktk.TimeSeries.rst) type is largely inspired by Matlab's `timeseries` and `tscollection`.
-Every TimeSeries contains time, data, events, and metadata.
+A TimeSeries is a single container that hold time, data, events and general info.

 ## Time and data

-A TimeSeries in its simplest form contains a time attribute and at least one data series.
+A TimeSeries in its simplest form contains a time attribute and some data.
 For example:

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk